Davidjin0418/media_player/README.txt

 -Strip: This function will strip out the audio from the video file and the output will a video file with no audio.
 It will allows you to choose where to save the output file and the name of the output file.

 -Extract: This function will extract the audio from the video file and output as mp3 file.
-It will alows you to choose where to save the output file and the name of the output file
+It will alow you to choose where to save the output file and the name of the output file